I Believe in You and Me

 "I Believe in You and Me" is a song written by Sandy Linzer and David Wolfert in 1982.
 The song was first recorded and released by the R&B group The Four Tops, who released it as a single from their album One More Mountain (1982).
-While it failed to reach the US Top 40, it became a moderate hit for the group on the US Billboard R&B chart, peaking at number 40 in early 1983.
+While it failed to reach the US Top 40, it became a moderate hit for the group on the US Billboard Hot Black Singles chart, peaking at number 40 in early 1983.

-In 1996, R&B/pop singer Whitney Houston recorded a cover of the song for her film The Preacher's Wife and released it as a single.
+In 1996, R&B/pop singer Whitney Houston recorded a cover of the song for her film, The Preacher's Wife, and released it as a single.
 Following its release, the song became a top 5 pop and R&B hit in the US, also peaking on music charts worldwide.

 History and composition

 The original version recorded by The Four Tops was a moderate success, charting at number 40 on the US Billboard's Hot Black Singles chart.

 Due to the bigger success of the Whitney Houston version, "I Believe in You and Me" is most popularly known as a Whitney Houston song.

-Shortly before the death of Four Tops lead singer Levi Stubbs in 2008, who was sidelined from the group due to complications of a stroke, and confined to a wheelchair, appeared with the other members of The Four Tops, and Aretha Franklin, and sang "I Believe In You and Me" live onstage at the Detroit Opera House, in his final television appearance on From The Heart: The Four Tops 50th Anniversary Special (2004) on PBS.
+Shortly before the death of lead singer Levi Stubbs in 2008, who had been sidelined from the group due to complications of a stroke, and who used a wheelchair, appeared with the other members of The Four Tops, and Aretha Franklin, and sang "I Believe In You and Me" live onstage at the Detroit Opera House, in his final television appearance on From The Heart: The Four Tops 50th Anniversary Special (2004) on PBS.